 - Treat yourself – to an unique hand painted or printed wearable work of art

 - Graphic design – t-shirt & other design work

-Want to see what she does?
-Look upwards and click the Facebook or the Instagram icon, which will whisk you away to her latest projects and inspirations.
+Want to see what they do?
+Look upwards and click the Facebook or the Instagram icon, which will whisk you away to their latest projects and inspirations.
 Check the Flickr albums, which are categorised for ease of viewing.
 A short portfolio is available by clicking the Portfolio tab above.